HIV statistics UK 2019 - HIV Diagnosis Figures

 The amount of people receiving HIV care (antiretroviral therapy) has been steadily increasing throughout the years, with a 32% increase in patients since 2009.

-However, despite the amount of patients increasing year on year, we’re actually experiencing a decreasing percentages of people receiving the treatment.
+However, despite the number of patients increasing year on year, we’re actually experiencing a decreasing percentage of people receiving the treatment.

 Most of the people receiving HIV care are in London – the region with the greatest amount of new HIV diagnoses each year.
 In fact, the amount of people receiving care in London alone equals a massive 71% of all people receiving care for HIV in the whole of England.
 When looking at the figures, it becomes clear that there are only 14,604 fewer patients in London than there is in the rest of the country combined.
 Again, this can be explained by the high density of HIV diagnoses for the population of London.